Do you want a free alternative to Photoshop?

 - You can import and export files in Adobe’s PSD formats as well as a number of other formats.

-- The learning curve can be steep but that depends on exactly what you need to accomplish with the app.
+- The learning curve can be steep but that depends on exactly what you need to accomplish with the application.
+The learning curve is just as steep for Photoshop.

 - You will not have the exact same filters available that you would have in Photoshop.